-- 5.5.44 These policies seek to ensure that the ambitions for sustainable growth can be supported by adequate and necessary infrastructure in a timely manner.
-This includes the provision of roads and other transport facilities; flood defences; schools and other educational facilities; medical facilities; sporting and recreational facilities; and open spaces. - 5.5.45 The policies would have positive effects on community facilities (SA Objective 2), housing (SA Objective 4) and economic development (SA Objective 5) by ensuring new developments have sufficient appropriate physical, community, social and green infrastructure capacity, both on and off-site, to support the needs arising from the development.
+- These policies seek to ensure that the ambitions for sustainable growth can be supported by adequate and necessary infrastructure in a timely manner.
+This includes the provision of roads and other transport facilities; flood defences; schools and other educational facilities; medical facilities; sporting and recreational facilities; and open spaces. - The policies would have positive effects on community facilities (SA Objective 2), housing (SA Objective 4) and economic development (SA Objective 5) by ensuring new developments have sufficient appropriate physical, community, social and green infrastructure capacity, both on and off-site, to support the needs arising from the development.
 Policy INF1 (Delivering development related infrastructure) requires that any unacceptable effects would be mitigated.
 In conjunction with other policies in the plan, this could increase the accessibility of local jobs and services through ensuring the provision of an adequate range of transport options (SA Objective 7).

-5.6 Publication Draft Local Plan.
+5.6 Draft Local Plan.
 Cumulative, Synergistic and Secondary Effects

-^{5.6.1} In determining the significance of effects of a plan or programme, the SEA Directive requires that consideration is given to the cumulative nature of the effects.
-This section considers the potential for the policies and proposals contained within the Publication Draft Local Plan to act in-combination both with each other and other plans and programmes to generate cumulative (including synergistic and secondary) effects.
+In determining the significance of effects of a plan or programme, the SEA Directive requires that consideration is given to the cumulative nature of the effects.
+This section considers the potential for the policies and proposals contained within the Draft Local Plan to act in-combination both with each other and other plans and programmes to generate cumulative (including synergistic and secondary) effects.

-Cumulative Effects Arising from the Publication Draft Local Plan
+Cumulative Effects Arising from the Local Plan

-Table 5.5 presents the appraisal of the cumulative effects of the Publication Draft Local Plan by summarising the cumulative effects of each policy chapter (Chapters 4 to 12) on the SA objectives and by providing an overall judgement on the cumulative effect of the plan policies (including proposed site allocations) as a whole.
+Table 5.5 presents the appraisal of the cumulative effects of the Draft Local Plan by summarising the cumulative effects of each policy chapter (Chapters 4 to 12) on the SA objectives and by providing an overall judgement on the cumulative effect of the plan policies (including proposed site allocations) as a whole.

-Table 5.5Results of the Cumulative Effects Appraisal
+Table 5.5 Results of the Cumulative Effects Appraisal

-SA Objective Publicati ion Dra ft Local P lan Policy Chapte r Commentary on cumulative effects (including secondary and synergistic Delivering the Vision for Northumberland Economic Development Town Centres and Central Services Housing Quality of Place Connectivity and Movement Environment Water Environment Pollution and Land Quality Managing Natural Resources Infrastructure, and Delivery Cumulative effect of the draft policies effects) 1.
-Health and Wellbeing: To improve health and well-being and reduce health inequalities. ++/- +/- /? ÷ ++/- ++/++/++ ++/- + ÷ ++/+ + ++/+ ++/- The Council's development requirements seek to focus growth in the County's most sustainable settlements.
+SA Objective Dr aft Loca al Plan Po licy Chapter Commentary on cumulative effects (including secondary and synergistic Delivering the Vision for Northumberland Economic Development Town Centres and Central Services Housing Quality of Place Connectivity and Movement Environment Water Environment Pollution and Land Quality Managing Natural Resources Infrastructure, and Delivery Cumulative effect of the Draft Policies effects) 1.
+Health and Wellbeing: To improve health and well-being and reduce health inequalities. ++/- +/- /? + ++/ ++/ ++/ + + ++/+ + ++/+ ++/- The Council's development requirements seek to focus growth in the County's most sustainable settlements.
 New development will therefore be accessible to key services and facilities such as GP surgeries.
-Whilst growth could place pressure on existing healthcare facilities, some of which are already at or near capacity, the Publication Draft Local Plan policies are expected to help mitigate such effects through, for example, protecting existing facilities, seeking developer contributions towards new provision and by providing a positive planning framework for investment in facilities in accessible locations.
-The Publication Draft Local Plan policies will help to promote healthy lifestyles through the protection and enhancement of green infrastructure including open space and recreational facilities.
+Whilst growth could place pressure on existing healthcare facilities, some of which are already at or near capacity, the Draft Local Plan policies are expected to help mitigate such effects through, for example, protecting existing facilities, seeking developer contributions towards new provision and by providing a positive planning framework for investment in facilities in accessible locations.
+The Draft Local Plan policies will help to promote healthy lifestyles through the protection and enhancement of green infrastructure including open space and recreational facilities.
 The policies also provide a strong framework to protect amenity and maintain and enhance environmental quality.